 Byte: Best At-Home Aligners

 If you’re drawn to at-home treatment, Byte offers an excellent value.
-For just $1,895, you’ll receive a custom clear aligner treatment plan designed by a state-licensed dentist or orthodontist, along with a generous treatment package that includes free whitening, aftercare retainers, and a proprietary device called “HyperByte.”
-Byte’s main claim to fame, the HyperByte is a high-frequency vibration device designed to provide a more comfortable aligner fit, and it can also encourage faster dental shifts for some customers.
+For just $1,999, you’ll receive a custom clear aligner treatment plan designed by a state-licensed dentist or orthodontist, along with a generous treatment package that includes free whitening, aftercare retainers, and a high-frequency vibration device called the “HyperByte.”
+Byte’s main claim to fame, the HyperByte can help provide a more comfortable aligner fit and even encourage faster dental shifts for some people.

 Like all at-home clear aligner services, Byte is only designed to treat mild-to-moderate cases of misalignment, so if you have a severe case, you should consider one of the more comprehensive options on this list.
 That said, if you’re simply looking to address a cosmetic dental concern, we think Byte is the best treatment option available.